 Note:- The expected delivery date variable is provided for the emails.

 Wallet App Compatible with Multi-vendor for Discount via Wallet Feature

 You might be using the Wallet Management app to offer a discount to your customers via Webkul wallet.

-Now, if you have enabled the option “Manage Discount on Orders” from the Order Configuration of Multi-vendor app then, the discount offered to customers via Webkul Wallet (through Wallet Management App) will be managed in the app.
+Now, if the “Manage Discount on Orders” tab is ON from the Order Configuration of the Multi-vendor app then, the discount offered to customers via Webkul Wallet (through Wallet Management App) will be managed in the app.